RobBlumberg/validere_distillation/README.md

 Two separate regressions can be performed on two separate crude oils to yield two distillation profile curves.
 If these two crudes are then mixed, we can simply sum the individial gamma distributions, weighted by the volumes of each oil in the mixture, to obtain a gamma mixture model, which represents the distillation curve of the crude mixture.

-The physical assumption made by this model is that the molecules from each crude evaporate under the same probabilistic distributions as they did when unmixed.
+The main assumption made by this model is that the molecules from each crude evaporate under the same probabilistic distributions as they did when unmixed.

 A more detailed explanation of the modelling and assumptions can be found in the [`distillation-profile.ipynb` notebook](https://github.com/RobBlumberg/validere_distillation/blob/master/src/distillation-profile.ipynb).